MEET THE

 • Featuring an interface that works with every Building Automation System available today.

-• The System is revolutionary in the sense that it validates all the control points and monitors the functionality of the UV-C light as it targets and sterilizes the air stream.
+• The System is revolutionary, validating all control points and monitoring the functionality of the UV-C light as it targets and sterilizes the air stream.

-• Less need for outside air, saving money on energy and filters.
+• A reduced need for outside air equals a savings of money on energy and filters.

-• The sterilization rate is 99.9%, with no chemical residues, and no waste generation.
+• The sterilization rate is up to 99.9%, with no chemical residues, and no waste generation.

-• Plug and play, easy to use and efficient.
+• Plug and play, the components are easy to use and efficient.

 • Low operating cost and low maintenance.